joomla-projects/com_localise/README.md

 Develop: [![Build Status](https://travis-ci.org/joomla-projects/com_localise.png)](https://travis-ci.org/joomla-projects/com_localise)

 # Requirements
-Joomla 3.3 or above is needed to run this component
+Joomla 3.3 or above is needed to run this component.

 # Extension packager
 There is available a shell script that will package the extension for install into the Joomla CMS.